Regularizing with Bregman-Moreau envelopes: Introduction

 {\it The goal of this paper is to present a systematic study of regularization aspects of the Bregman--Moreau envelope.} Our results extend and complement several classical results and provide a novel way to approximate $\theta$.
 We also obtain new results on the asymptotic behaviour when $\gamma\uparrow+\infty$ and on the \emph{right} Bregman--Moreau envelope.
+This opens the door to regularization and smoothing of functions by employing the right Bregman--Moreau envelope.
+We also provide visualizations and examples.

 The remainder of this paper is organized as follows.
 In Section~\ref{s:zwei}, we collect various useful properties and characterizations of Bregman--Moreau envelopes.
 In particular, the minimizers of the envelopes are also minimizers of the original function (see \cref{p:min}).
 Section~\ref{s:drei} is devoted to the asymptotic behaviour of the Bregman--Moreau envelopes when $\gamma\downarrow 0$ (\cref{p:12.32}) and when $\gamma\uparrow +\infty$ (\cref{p:limprox+}).
-The final Section~\ref{s:vier} provides an example where all objects can be computed and nicely visualized.
+Finally, Section~\ref{s:vier} provides examples and comments on future work.